AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

 \section{Cross-Modality Image Generation}

 In this section, we discuss cross-modality image generation, where images are generated using conditioning information from other modalities.
-In the cross-modality setting, it is crucial that we learn the interaction between multiple modalities, which enables us to control the generation process via the inputs from another modality.
-A summary of various cross-modality image generation settings is shown in Fig.~\ref{figure:text_to_image}.
+In particular, text-conditioned image generation is a fundamental task which is the setting for many foundational developments in cross-modality generation.
+Thus, the works reviewed in this section also often the foundation upon which other cross-modality methods are built.